Jc-alt logo

 # with hashmaps or two pointer solutions being efficient

-# 3Sum adds complexity with a third variable,
+# 3Sum: adds complexity with a third variable,

 # set ensures no duplicate triplets